LigaData/spark/docs/structured-streaming-programming-guide.md

 deduplicate generated data when failures cause reprocessing of some input data.
 For that situation you must specify the processing logic in an object.

-1. The function takes a row as input.
+- First, the function takes a row as input.

 {% highlight python %}
 def process_row(row):
     # Write row to storage
     pass

 query = streamingDF.writeStream.foreach(process_row).start()
 {% endhighlight %}

-2. The object has a process method and optional open and close methods:
+- Second, the object has a process method and optional open and close methods:

 {% highlight python %}
 class ForeachWriter:
     def open(self, partition_id, epoch_id):
         # Open connection.
 This method is optional in Python.
         pass

     def process(self, row):
         # Write row to connection.
 This method is NOT optional in Python.
         pass

     def close(self, error):
         # Close the connection.
 This method in optional in Python.
         pass

 query = streamingDF.writeStream.foreach(ForeachWriter()).start()
 {% endhighlight %}

 </div>
 <div data-lang="r"  markdown="1">